Norah Jones: Early life

-Jones was born Geethali Norah Jones Shankar on March 30, 1979, in Manhattan, New York City, to American concert producer Sue Jones and Indian Bengali musician Ravi Shankar.
+Jones was born Geethali Shankar on March 30, 1979, in Manhattan, New York City, to American concert producer Sue Jones and Indian Bengali musician Ravi Shankar.

 After her parents separated in 1986, Jones lived with her mother, growing up in Grapevine, Texas.
 As a child, Jones began singing in church and also took piano and voice lessons.
+She and her mother lived in Anchorage, Alaska when she was eleven years old.
 She attended Colleyville Middle School and Grapevine High School before transferring to Booker T. Washington High School for the Performing and Visual Arts in Dallas.
 Her music took its first form early on in the local Methodist Church where she regularly sang solos.
 While in high school, she sang in the school choir, participated in band, and played the alto saxophone.
-At the age of 16, with both parents' consent, she officially changed her name to Norah Jones, removing the Indian elements from her name.
+At the age of 16, with both parents' consent, she officially changed her name to Norah Jones.

 Jones always had an affinity for the music of Bill Evans and Billie Holiday, among other "oldies".
 She once said, "My mom had this eight-album Billie Holiday set; I picked out one disc that I liked and played that over and over again".

 She attended Interlochen Center for the Arts during the summers.
 While at high school, she won the Down Beat Student Music Awards for Best Jazz Vocalist (twice, in 1996 and 1997) and Best Original Composition (1996).

 Jones attended the University of North Texas (UNT), where she majored in jazz piano and sang with the UNT Jazz Singers.
 During this time, she had a chance meeting with future collaborator Jesse Harris.
 She gave a ride to a band playing at the university whose members happened to be friends of Harris.
 He was on a cross-country road trip with friend and future Little Willies member Richard Julian, and stopped to see the band play.
 After meeting Jones, Harris started sending her lead sheets of his songs.

 In 1999, Jones left Texas for New York City.
 Less than a year later, she started a band with Harris, and her recordings with them were bestsellers.